isaacnmm/pestpolicy-hugo2XX/content/posts/does-ammonia-kill-bed-bugs/index.md

 On its own, ammonia wont be toxic if used as prescribed by the manufactures.
 However, if you decide to mix this chemical with other substances, youll need to be extra careful to avoid toxic reactions and possible poisoning to humans and pets.
 However, when mixed with chemicals such as bleach, you must be extra cautious to avoid poisoning.

-For example, bleach (which is chlorine) combines with ammonia to produce [chloramine - hazardous for humans and pets](https://www.thoughtco. com/bleach-and-ammonia-chemical-reaction-609280).
-For the avoidance of doubt, yes, Chloramine (existing a tri-chloramine, di-chloramine, and mono-chloramine) is the same chemical used when disinfecting water.
+For example, bleach (which is chlorine) combines with ammonia to produce [chloramine - hazardous for humans and pets](https://www.thoughtco.com/bleach-and-ammonia-chemical-reaction-609280).For the avoidance of doubt, yes, Chloramine (existing a tri-chloramine, di-chloramine, and mono-chloramine) is the same chemical used when disinfecting water.

 However, tri-chloramine (the toxic fumes) is known to be highly poisonous and would harm your respiratory system.